hamfirst/hda-tools/README.md

 # hda-tools

+This repo contains some tools I used to get audio working with linux for a Samsung Galaxy Book 3 Pro 360 using the ALC298 chip.
+The basic idea is to get windows running in a vm to snoop what data it sends to the audio codec so that the same data can be applied when running linux.

 -- Getting a VM setup

 Used virtual machine manager to set up a new vm with secure boot and TPM enabled.
 After getting windows